tarantool/doc/doc/book/box/atomic.rst

    The instance's transaction processor thread uses the primary-key index on field[1] to find the location of the tuple.
-It determines that the tuple can be updated (not much can go wrong when you're merely changing an unindexed field value to something shorter).
+It determines that the tuple can be updated (not much can go wrong when you're merely changing an unindexed field value).

 3. The transaction processor thread sends a message to the :ref:`write-ahead logging (WAL) thread <internals-wal>` to commit the transaction.
-When done, the WAL thread replies with a COMMIT or ROLLBACK result, which is returned to the client.
+When done, the WAL thread replies with a COMMIT or ROLLBACK result to the transaction processor which gives it back to the network thread, and the network thread returns the result to the client.

 Notice that there is only one transaction processor thread in Tarantool.
 Some people are used to the idea that there can be multiple threads operating